Abhishek-M-2025/FUTURE_DS_02/README.md

 # FUTURE_DS_02

-📊 Social Media Campaign Performance Tracker
+📊 SOCIAL MEDIA CAMPAIGN PERFORMANCE TRACKER

 This project is a comprehensive Power BI dashboard designed to monitor and analyze the performance of various social media marketing campaigns.
 It enables marketing teams and decision-makers to track campaign ROI, platform engagement, audience demographics, and more using rich, interactive visualizations.

 🖥️ Dashboard Pages

 1️⃣ Page: Social Media Campaign Overview

 This page offers a high-level summary of campaign health, engagement, and demographic insights.